 Enter Scuffins.
 I love the idea of scones, but they are a little more fussy to make.
 I have a recipe in ed&bv for Raspberry Chocolate Chip Scones.
 They’re delicious – not difficult to make – but they take just a little more time than I have right now.

 I wanted to make something like those scones and started experimenting.
 I was pretty chuffed with the results.
-These Berry Scuffins aren’t exactly like a scone – they aren’t quite as hefty and rich – bubluet they are darn close.
-Plus, they are incredibly quick and simple to make – and darn tasty!
+These Berry Scuffins aren’t exactly like a scone – they aren’t quite as hefty and rich – but they are darn close.
+Plus, they are quick, easy, and darn tasty!

 I first made them with frozen blueberries.
 I prefer the small wild blueberries as they produce more even baking than the larger berries, but use what you have (you can always bake another minute).
 Fresh blueberries can also be used.

 Without blueberries one day, I use fresh (chopped) strawberries.
 Delightful!
 The smell while baking is intoxicating, and the scuffins are so tender and fresh-tasting.
 Our girls devour them.
 Well, two of our girls. 😉 (I sometimes bake a couple without berries, I’ve accepted it.)

 I think these Scuffins are best fresh out of the oven or enjoyed the same day, so I’ve created the recipe yielding a modest batch.
 Enjoy on their own, with a slather of nut butter or berry jam, paired with a hot tea or cool glass of almond milk!
 Although, since these are nut-free, they make another terrific snack to pack for back-to-school (you may want to make extra if you have a couple of kiddos because they disappear fast)!